SeldonIO/alibi/docs-gb/api/alibi/explainers/anchors/anchor_tabular.md

 ```python
 handle_unk_features(allowed_bins: Dict[int, set[int]], num_samples: int, samples: numpy.ndarray, unk_feature_values: List[Tuple[int, str, Union[typing.Any, int]]]) -> None
 ```

-Replaces unknown feature values with defaults.
-For categorical variables, the replacement value is

-the same as the value of the unknown feature.
-For continuous variables, a value is sampled uniformly at random from the feature range.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |